-We cycle up the coast towards Holme, chain our bikes to a tree and walk on a sandy path through the woods.
+We cycle up the coast towards Holme, chain our bikes to a tree and walk on a sandy path through the wood.
 S. stops here and there to open her wildlife book and identify some plant or insect.
-We chat without paying attention to our surroundings, the wood opens up, and suddenly we find ourselves before a wide-open view: on one side the sea and sky a vast sheet of whites and blues, on the other scrapes and grassy dunes stretching inland.
+We chat without paying attention to our surroundings, emerge from the wood and find ourselves before a wide-open view: on one side the sea and sky a vast sheet of whites and blues, on the other scrapes and grassy dunes stretching inland.

-No story, rather those moments when you’re stopped on your path and made to see where you are with new eyes – as when you work on a problem until it seems insoluble and the answer comes to you in a flash: it was obvious all along, why couldn’t I see it!
+Like those moments of undoing and uncovering when you’re stopped on your well-worn path and made to see things with new eyes, as when you work on a problem until it seems insoluble and the answer comes to you all of a sudden: it was there all along, why couldn’t I see it.

-Or those passages in novels in which the story gathers itself into fleeting moments of clarity and illuminates itself.
-I daydream of a book containing only such passages – something like Stephen Hero’s book of epiphanies, or a collection of Woolf’s ‘little daily miracles, illuminations, matches struck unexpectedly in the dark’.
+Or, in novels, those passages in which moments of clarity cut through the plot and make it almost redundant.
+I daydream of a book containing only such passages, something like Stephen Hero’s book of epiphanies, or a collection of Woolf’s ‘little daily miracles, illuminations, matches struck unexpectedly in the dark’.